 The Group has certain foreign currency receivables denominated in the same foreign currency as certain foreign currency payables, therefore natural hedge is achieved.
 Therefore, hedge accounting is not adopted.

 The foreign currency sensitivity analysis of possible change in foreign exchange rates on the Group's profit/loss and equity is performed on significant monetary items denominated in foreign currencies as of the reporting period-end.
-The Group's foreign currency risk is mainly related to volatility in the exchange rates of US dollars and CNY dollars.
+The Group's foreign currency risk is mainly related to volatility in the exchange rates of US dollars.
 The information of the sensitivity analyses is as follows:

-When NTD appreciates/depreciates against USD by 1%, net income (loss) for the years ended December 31, 2023 and 2022 would decrease/increase by NT\$69 thousand and NT\$5,643 thousand, respectively.
+When NTD appreciates/depreciates against USD by 1%, net income (loss) for the years ended December 31, 2024 and 2023 would decrease/increase by NT\$1,808 thousand and NT\$69 thousand, respectively.